korenmiklos/impvol-julia/notebooks/lab-notes.md

 # 2018-12-10
 ## Winsorizing and CES vs CD results

 Cobb-Douglas formula for service price index seems off.
 Trend deviation from data and actual CES formula.
 (Service prices do not grow as fast as in the data.)
+This was a bug: 1/nu vs nu in the exponent.

+# 2018-12-19
+## Large volatility in winsorized calibrations
+After winsorizing, there is a bump in calibrated global GDP in years 21-27 and 31-35.
+See Compar scenarions.ipynb.

+## Check new trimming